HoHuiHsieh/My-OpenAI-Frontend/doc/OAUTH2.md

 - Obtained through `/refresh-token` endpoint
 - Regular users must refresh their tokens before expiration
 - Token refresh history is tracked to invalidate old tokens
+- When refreshed, updates the user's `last_token_refresh` timestamp

 ### Admin Tokens
 - Can have unlimited lifetime if `admin_token_never_expires` is set to true
 - Special privileges for user management
 - Can generate tokens for other users
 - Tokens can be revoked by an administrator

+### Token Revocation
+- Any token can be explicitly revoked even before its expiration
+- Revoked tokens are marked in the database with a `revoked` flag
+- The system checks if tokens are revoked during verification
+- Token revocation is permanent and requires generating a new token
+- Administrators can revoke any user's tokens
+- The `/access/info` endpoint can verify if a token has been revoked

 ## Scopes